harishaaram/NewsOptimism/README.md

     2. Sql

 ## Considerations to keep in mind:
-1. The Linguistic choice of English words plays a key role in reader’s emotions.
+1. The Language/ Linguistic nature of English words play an important role in defining what kind of society it builds.
-2. Data is extracted from the FRONT page of the above data sources.
-3. The article title and the summary are extracted.
-4. Data has been scrapped from the resources at the **same** time(since it gets updated regularly).
-5. Our assumption is there is no bias between choosing articles.
-6. Our target audience are prone to ALL the articles published in the home page.
-7. Only the USA News web market is considered for this research.
+2. Only the USA News web market is considered for this research.
-8. CNN, Foxnews, nytimes, huffingtonpost, reuters are the top news websites considered based on the unique visitor count obtained from the research.
+3. CNN, Foxnews, nytimes, huffingtonpost, reuters are the top news websites considered based on the unique visitor count obtained from the research[www.journalism.org/files/legacy/NIELSEN%20STUDY%20-%20Copy.pdf].
+4. Our target audience are prone to ALL the articles published in home page.
-9. Our Sample considers only the articles published in these websites at 10am(CST).
+5. Our Sample considers only the articles published in 10am(CST).

 ## Approach: